A dually-acting compounds with neuropsychopharmacological and drug-like properties with potential therapeutic use.

 Authors would like to thank the grant of Ministry of Education, Youth and Sports of the Czech Republic (project ERDF no. CZ.02.1.01/0.0/0.0/18_069/0010054).

 Technology is owned by University Hospital Hradec Králové together with Institute of Physiology CAS, National Institute of Mental Health and Institute of Experimental Medicine CAS.
 We are currently seeking for development or commercial partner or licencing.
-Two Czech patent applications were submitted PV 2021-24 and PV 2021-25.
-PCT in preparation (priority date 26.
-1. 2021).
+Two Czech patent applications were submitted PV 2021-34 and PV 2021-35.
+PCT CZ/2022/050004 was submitted.
 Technology is going through in vitro validation.

 Head of Biomedical Research Center UH HK